 - Bone deformities

-Women who have been through menopause are at a higher risk of OA because the amount of estrogen the body produces declines.
+Women who have been through menopause are at a higher risk of osteoarthritis because the amount of estrogen the body produces declines.
 Estrogen plays an important role in promoting bone growth.
 Those with sports injuries, even if they happened a long time ago are also at an increased risk.
 People that work in occupations requiring repetitive motions or that are demanding physically experience a higher risk as well.
 Search knee pain relief near me today or click here to talk to an osteoarthritis specialist at Arthritis Care of Texas in Dallas.